 CREDITS & CONTACT HOURS

 In accordance with policies set forth by both the US Department of Education and the Middle States Commission on Higher Education, Temple University awards academic credit in units of semester credit hours.
 Though academic credit values are determined using a variety of criteria, earning one semester credit hour requires the completion of 700+ minutes of faculty instruction time (aka “contact hours”), plus 1400+ minutes out-of-class work (in total throughout the semester).

-During a 6-week summer semester, a three credit university class requires approximately 6 contact hours (2100 minutes minimum per semester) plus ~12 hours of additional classwork per week, while a four credit class requires approximately 8 contact hours (2800 minutes minimum per semester) plus ~16 hours of additional classwork per week.
+During a typical semester, a three credit university class requires approximately 3 contact hours (2100 minutes minimum per semester) plus ~6 hours of additional classwork per week, while a four credit class requires approximately 4 contact hours (2800 minutes minimum per semester) plus ~8 hours of additional classwork per week.
 During the intensive 6-week summer semester, these weekly time requirements are more or less doubled (the total required contact + study hours per credit remain the same).

 In an online course, your total “instruction time” or “contact hours” may consist of the following elements: